Claudpod1/liri-node-app/README.md

 *Before using any of these functions the user would need to install in there bash/terminal: axios, moment, spotify, and require.

-The Application allows the user to use one of these functions one at a time to for example "movie-this".
+The Application allows the user to use one of these functions one at a time.
+For example;"movie-this".

 First, the user would go into there bash/terminal and run one of the node functions by typing in node movie-this _________(whatever movie you choose).
 Then run the function.

-Below is a screenshot of the output for the example of Titanic.
-The user is able to get
+The output results include:

 * Title of the movie
 * Release Year
 * Rating